nossie531/iter_chunk_ext/README.md

 ## What is this?

 This crate provides an iterator extension that supports items grouping.

-Note that “Grouping” here is not dependent on orders, so it is slightly different from SQL's `GROUP BY` effect.
+Note that “Grouping” here is dependent on orders, so it is slightly different from SQL's `GROUP BY` effect.

 ## Examples